xmengkinaxis/CPP/System Design Interview Checklist.md

 logging request and response ???

 ## 7.3 Performance monitor - system performance (telemetry)
+Performance: low latency (for single request) and high throughput (most/overall requests) for the clients; <br>
-Purpose: Get an instant insight on how our system is doing (get an understanding of the performance of the service); address latency and throughput
+Purpose: Get an instant insight on how our system is doing (get an understanding of the performance of the service); address latency and throughput;
 Is the visibility to system health, system performance, and general statics; gather meaningful matrix (metrics/counters) and have tools to monitor these matrix;
 a proper monitoring and logging system.

-a.
-Collect data constantly - which component do so?
+* Collect data constantly - which component do so?
 How many are the actual daily active users? user locations, date and time of their access When is the daily peak?
 How is the average latency?

-b.
-Alert when critical component fail or their performance degrade
+* Alert when critical component fail or their performance degrade
-c.
-Determine if we need more load balancing (scaling), or caching, or replication, or further partitioning.
+* Determine if we need more load balancing (scaling), or caching, or replication, or further partitioning.

 # Q&A